helidon-io/helidon/docs/se/metrics/metrics.md

 Why should you care?
 In fact, this distinction might not make a difference for many users.
 But for others the differences between the programmatic APIs for `Counter` and `Gauge` would affect application code that works directly with the `gc-time` meter.
-Further, the difference in output—​particularly in the OpenMetrics/Prometheus format—​might affect their application or downstream monitoring tools.
+Further, the difference in output particularly in the OpenMetrics/Prometheus format might affect their application or downstream monitoring tools.

 The ability to choose the meter type for `gc.time` is deprecated and is planned